ANRGUSC/Jupiter/docs/source/Jdeploy.rst

 Step 9 : Alternate
 ------------------

-If you do not want to use WAVE for the scheduler and design your own, you can do that by simply using the ``static_assignment.py`` and changing the ``static_mapping`` flag to ``True``.
-To that you have to pipe your scheduling output to the static_assignment.py while conforming to the sample dag and sample schedule structure.
+If you do not want to use WAVE for the scheduler and design your own, you can do that by simply using the ``static_assignment.py``.
+You must do that by setting ``STATIC_MAPPING`` to ``1`` from ``jupiter_config.ini``.
+You have to pipe your scheduling output to the static_assignment.py while conforming to the sample dag and sample schedule structure.
 Then you can run:

 .. code-block:: bash
     :linenos: